Jump to:

 Cutting Edge/Emerging and Unique Concepts and Practice

-Complementary and alternative therapies, such as acupuncture, moxibustion, transcutaneous electric nerve stimulation, and percutaneous electrical nerve stimulation, have favorable evidence, suggesting they are efficacious in treating painful OA.20
+Complementary and alternative therapies, such as acupuncture, moxibustion, transcutaneous electric nerve stimulation (TENS), and percutaneous electrical nerve stimulation, have favorable evidence, suggesting they are efficacious in treating painful OA.39

-Recent studies of platelet-rich plasma (PRP), as an autologous biologic agent, suggest it may hold promise in treating hip OA and other hip pathologies.21-23 A pilot study of patients with hip labrum tears who failed conservative treatment were given ultrasound-guided injection of PRP showed statistically significant difference in Harris Hip Score after injection compared with baseline.21 Evidenced-based research regarding treatment with PRP is still limited.
-There are a variety of factors such as method of preparation, composition, medical condition of the patient, anatomic location of the lesion, and tissue type that can alter the outcome.37 PRP cannot be considered a standard of care until further research establishes such standards.23
+Recent studies of platelet-rich plasma (PRP), as an autologous biologic agent, suggest it may hold promise in treating hip OA and other hip pathologies.40-42 A pilot study of patients with hip labrum tears who failed conservative treatment were given ultrasound-guided injection of PRP showed statistically significant difference in Harris Hip Score after injection compared with baseline.21 A systematic review of the use of PRP for intra-articular hip disorders found that an intra-articular injection with platelet rich plasma (PRP) demonstrated reduction in pain and improvement in patient-reported outcomes for up to 1 year.43 Evidenced-based research regarding treatment with PRP is still limited.
+There are a variety of factors such as method of preparation, composition, medical condition of the patient, anatomic location of the lesion, and tissue type that can alter the outcome.14 PRP cannot be considered a standard of care until further research establishes such standards.42

 Gaps in the Evidence-Based Knowledge